Why "Fake" Gold Jewelry Isn't a Bad Alternative

 As the name suggests, gold plated jewelry is jewelry that's been covered with gold.
 Through a process called electroplating, a thin layer of gold (10K+) is deposited on the outside of another metal.
 The thickness of gold plating is regulated but can vary anywhere from 0.5-2.5 microns.
 Since gold is applied to a base metal like brass, nickel, and copper, gold plated jewelry costs less.
 The major advantage to gold plated jewelry is the cost.
 Out of all of the options, gold plated pieces are the most affordable.
 However, because there is a thin layer of gold applied to a base metal, gold plating over time will wear away or can flake off.

 Gold filled isn't as popular as gold plated jewelry for a few reasons.
 First off, its name is misleading because the metal isn't "filled" in with gold.
-In reality, gold sheets are bonded to a core metal like copper and must be at least 5% of the metals weight.
-Secondly, gold filled jewelry will also wear away with time and the only way to repair it is by electroplating.
-Gold filled jewelry is more expensive than gold plated yet offers little difference for the price.
+In reality, gold sheets are bonded to a core metal like copper and must be at least 5% of the metal’s total weight.
+Since gold filled is pure gold bonded over a base metal, the layer of gold is thicker than gold plated.

 Typically more expensive than gold plated or gold filled jewelry, gold vermeil is in fact gold plating over silver.
 Unlike gold plated metal, the base metal must be silver and anything additional must be disclosed to the consumer.
 Gold vermeil is required in the US to be a minimum of 2.5 micron gold thickness.
 The thicker the plating, the longer the lifespan of the piece because it will wear at a slower rate.
 Gold vermeil though is more costly because its core metal is silver.
 It's a great alternative if you're looking for longevity and on a budget.